0ssamaak0/CLIPPyX/README.md

 <img src="assets/logo_text.png" height="150">

-CLIPPyX is a powerful system-wide image search and management tool that offers versatile search options to find images based on their content, text, and visual similarity.
-With its advanced features, you can effortlessly locate the desired images across your entire computer's disk(s), regardless of their location or file names.
+CLIPPyX is an AI Assisted search tool that allows search in image content and text on your desk or external drives.

 ----------------------------------------